 A variety of physiologic factors seem to be involved in IBS symptoms.
-These factors include altered motility, visceral hyperalgesia, and various genetic and environmental factors.
+These factors include

 Visceral hyperalgesia refers to hypersensitivity to normal amounts of intraluminal distention and heightened perception of pain in the presence of normal quantities of intestinal gas; it may result from remodeling of neural pathways in the brain-gut axis.
 Some patients (perhaps 1 in 7) have reported their IBS symptoms began after an episode of acute gastroenteritis (termed postinfectious IBS).
 A subset of patients with IBS has autonomic dysfunctions.
-However, many patients have no demonstrable physiologic abnormalities, and, even in those that do, the abnormalities may not correlate with symptoms.
+However, many patients have no demonstrable physiologic abnormalities, and, even in those who do, the abnormalities may not correlate with symptoms.

 Constipation may be explained by slower colonic transit, and diarrhea may be explained by faster colonic transit.
 Some patients with constipation have fewer colonic high amplitude-propagated contractions, which propel colonic contents over several segments.
 Conversely, excess sigmoid motor activity may retard transit in functional constipation.

 Hormonal fluctuations affect bowel functions in women.
 Rectal sensitivity is increased during menses but not during other phases of the menstrual cycle.
-The effects of sex steroids on GI transit are subtle.
+The effects of sex steroids on gastrointestinal transit are subtle.
 The role of small-bowel bacterial overgrowth in IBS is controversial.

 Although bowel patterns are relatively consistent in most patients, it is not unusual for patients to alternate between constipation and diarrhea.
 Patients may also have symptoms of abnormal stool passage (straining, urgency, or feeling of incomplete evacuation), pass mucus, or complain of bloating or abdominal distention.
 Many patients also have symptoms of dyspepsia.
-Extra-intestinal symptoms (eg, fatigue, fibromyalgia, sleep disturbances, chronic headaches) are common.
+Extraintestinal symptoms (eg, fatigue, fibromyalgia, sleep disturbances, chronic headaches) are common.